 Portable greenhouses use a single wall Polyethylene or PVC cover.
 While this is a perfectly suitable material, it is a single layer of insulation, and there are ways to improve the performance with additional insulation materials.
 Insulating the northern wall of a greenhouse is highly recommended to prevent heat loss, as this side does not receive any benefit of the warming rays of the sun.

 Packaging bubble wrap’s flexible sheeting and bubble texture can be hung from the inside framework of the greenhouse frame.
 This material is translucent and lets light and solar energy in, but also helps build an insulating air layer between it and the greenhouse cover.
 Bubble wrap can also be used around individual planters and flowerpots and secured around the stem of the plant.
 Agriculture fleece is a different type of polypropylene insulative material which can be hung from the greenhouse frame or even lightly draped over your plants.
+We have a small greenhouse that includes a bubble wrap film cover here: Eagle Peak Portable Mini Dome Greenhouse with Bubble Film Cover

 The above materials are translucent and allow sunlight and warming to occur from the east, south and western greenhouse walls.
 It is also advisable to use a reflective insulating sheet on the northern roof and wall sides.
 Reflective mylar bubble sheeting helps to reflect the daytime solar energy back into the greenhouse from the typically cooler northern wall.